kolibriBlitz/streamlit/llm_docs/bidi_components_plan.md

 (Note: we will overload `setTriggerValue` to accept a second `value` that will be stored in the `json_trigger_value` field.)
 Implementation is a 3-line change in `WidgetStateManager.setTriggerValue`.

-- _Tests first_: `frontend/lib/src/components/widgets/BidiComponent/__tests__/triggerPath.test.tsx` → mounts the component, fires a dummy event, and asserts that `widgetMgr.setTriggerValue` is called with the suffixed ID and the JSON-stringified payload.
+- _TDD_: `frontend/lib/src/components/widgets/BidiComponent/__tests__/triggerPath.test.tsx` → mounts the component, fires a dummy event, and asserts that `widgetMgr.setTriggerValue` is called with the suffixed ID and the JSON-stringified payload.

 ### 5.2 Optional sugar helpers